175th Fighter Squadron: Tactical Air Command

+Squadron A-7D Corsair (Note: Aircraft is LTV A-7D Corsair II serial 70-939, taken about 1978.)

 In 1970 ADC was reducing its interceptor force, as the chances of a bomber attack by the Soviet Union seemed remote in the age of Intercontinental ballistic missiles.
 The squadron was redesignated the 175th Tactical Fighter Squadron on 23 May 1970 when the gaining command for the 114th Group became Tactical Air Command (TAC).
 The 175th began receiving North American F-100 Super Sabre fighters that were being withdrawn from service in the Vietnam War.

 News was received in March 1976 that the unit's F-100D aircraft would be replaced by LTV A-7D Corsair II jets.
 The last Super Sabres left Joe Foss Field in June 1977.
 In 1979, the unit began a 12-year era of participation in Operation Coronet Cove at Howard Air Force Base providing for defense of the Panama Canal.
 Both aircrew and support personnel deployed to Howard in the summer of 1979 during the Nicaraguan crisis.
 The unit was awarded an Armed Forces Expeditionary Streamer for combat duty as a part of Operation Just Cause, the operation to replace Manuel Noriega with a democratic government in Panama during 1989–1990.

 TAC retiring the A-7D in the late 1980s, and National Guard units flying the Corsair II transitioned from the A-7 to the General Dynamics F-16 Fighting Falcon.
 The first F-16 for the 175th Squadron arrived on 14 August 1991.
 In June 1993 the squadron deployed eight aircraft to Brustem Air Base, Belgium in Operation Coronet Dart, supporting the European exercise Central Enterprise 1993.

 In December 1993 the squadron deployed again, this time for their first combat deployment with the F-16.
 Stationed at Incirlik Air Base, Turkey, the squadron flew missions over Northern Iraq to guard the no-fly zone to protect Kurdish refugees.
 Combat air patrol missions were flown over the northern "No Fly Zone" of Iraq from December 1993 to January 1994.

 The 114th Fighter Group was redesignated the 114th Fighter Wing in October 1995 when the National Guard adopted the Objective Wing organization of the regular Air Force, and the squadron was assigned to the 114th's new 114th Operations Group.
 The unit subsequently supported Operation Northern Watch, based out of Turkey in 1995 and 2002, and Operation Southern Watch flying from Kuwait in 1998 and Saudi Arabia in 2001.